Pauwlo/Bro/Docs/Install.md

 ### Windows Defender

-Warning: Windows Defender may notify you about a `SettingsModifier:Win32/HostsFileHijack` threat after running Bro.
-It's fine.
-Microsoft doesn't like it when people mess with their telemetry stuff, so they're going out of their way and flag the Hosts file as a "threat" when it blocks their data collection servers.
-You can always check the [Hosts.txt](https://github.com/Pauwlo/Bro/blob/main/Stuff/Hosts.txt) file content.

 Enable **Tamper protection** if it's disabled.
 I don't know what is disabling it.

 Dismiss account protection and OneDrive warnings, if any.